 Does Your Driver’s License Get Suspended for a BUI?

 Your driver’s license does not get suspended for refusing a blood, breath, or urine test.
-However, you are subject to a civil penalty of $500.
+However, according to our Palm Beach Gardens BUI lawyer, you are subject to a civil penalty of $500.
 A refusal can be used against you in court.
 You can also challenge the refusal by requesting a hearing with the clerk of court within 30 days.
 If you do not pay the civil penalty within 30 days and you do not request a hearing with the clerk, operating a vessel is a first-degree misdemeanor.

 Penalties for a First BUI

-The first time you are found guilty of BUI, you will face the following penalties:
+The first time you are found guilty of boating under the influence, you will face the following penalties:

 - A fine of $500-$1,000